FlashYinhu/FlashAlgorithm/README.md

 # FlashAlgorithm
-This repository records my process of learning algorithms
+This repository records my process of learning algorithms.